databendlabs/databend-docs/docs/sql-reference/10-sql-commands/00-ddl/07-virtual-column/create-virtual-column.md

 Creates virtual columns for a table.
 Please note that virtual columns exclusively support the [FUSE Engine](../../../00-sql-reference/30-table-engines/00-fuse.md), are designed for exclusive compatibility with the [Variant](../../../00-sql-reference/10-data-types/43-data-type-variant.md) data type, and utilize [JSON PATH](../../20-query-syntax/20-query-json-path.md) query syntax for column definition.

+Please note that after creating virtual columns for a table that already contains Variant data, it is necessary to refresh the virtual columns using the [REFRESH VIRTUAL COLUMN](refresh-virtual-column.md) command.

 ## Syntax

 ```sql